ibm-cloud-docs/secrets-manager/user-credentials.md

 You can either provide a password by setting the optional `password` argument in the Terraform configuration or choose to generate a random password.
 If you omit the `password` argument, {{site.data.keyword.secrets-manager_short}} generates a 32-character random password that contains uppercase letters, lowercase letters, digits, and symbols.
 You can choose to further customize the generated password by configuring its length (12-256 characters), and whether to include numbers, symbols, and upper-case letters.

 If you configure the secret with an automatic rotation policy it is recommended to omit the `password` argument to have the initial password also generated automatically.
-This is to avoid a Terraform drift situation, where after automatic rotation has occured, Terraform detects that the password had been changed outside of Terraform.
+This is to avoid a Terraform drift situation, where after automatic rotation has occurred, Terraform detects that the password had been changed outside of Terraform.

-The following example shows a query that you can use to create a username and password secret with a randomly-generated password and auto-rotation enabled.
-This example also shows how to specify a non-default password generation policy for thr secret.
+The following example shows a query that you can use to create a username and password secret with a randomly generated password and auto-rotation enabled.
+This example also shows how to specify a non-default password generation policy for the secret.

 ```terraform
     resource "ibm_sm_username_password_secret" "test_username_password_secret" {